aukkawut/aukkawut.github.io/index.md

   * Research Assistant in EREE program at WPI.
     * Working on simulating the topoisomerase mechanism in elastic rod and fluid coupled system.
   * (Currently working) Teaching Assistant in CS 525/DS 595 Reinforcement Learning in Fall 2022 at WPI.
-    * Working as a grader grading quizes and assignment projects.

 # Classworks